fmatthew5876/stdcxx-bitops/README.md

 ### Saturated arithmetic

-Saturated arithmetic is useful in digital signal processing applications.
+Saturated arithmetic is useful in digital signal processing applications \[[EmbedGuru01](#EmbedGuru01)\].
 It is also provided as a hardware instruction on some machines.
 In our efforts to better expose hardware features, we have included saturated addition and subtraction functions in this proposal.
-Saturated arithmetic has applications in digital signal processing \[[EmbedGuru01](#EmbedGuru01)\].

 #### List of Functions